chrismw44/bird-identification-ml/README.md

 # bird-identification-ml
-Building a machine learning model to identify bird species from jpg images
+Building a machine learning model in Google Colab to identify bird species from jpg images